hessler/udacity-fsnd-p4-design-a-game/README.md

  - models.py: Entity and message definitions including helper methods.
  - utils.py: Helper function for retrieving ndb.Models by urlsafe Key string.

-##Endpoints Included:
+## Endpoints Included:
  - **create_user**
     - Path: 'user'
     - Method: POST
-    - Parameters: user_name, email (optional)
+    - Parameters: username, display_name, email (optional)
-    - Returns: Message confirming creation of the User.
+    - Returns: UserForm representation of the new user.
     - Description: Creates a new User. user_name provided must be unique.
-Will raise a ConflictException if a User with that user_name already exists.
+Will raise a ConflictException if a User with that username already exists.

+ - **get_user**
+    - Path: 'get_user'
+    - Method: GET
+    - Parameters: username, display_name, email (optional)
+    - Returns: UserForm representation of the user with matching username.
+    - Description: Returns data about the specified user.
+Will raise a NotFoundException is a User with the specified username is not found.

+ - **get_users**
+    - Path: 'get_users'
+    - Method: GET
+    - Parameters: None
+    - Returns: UserForm objects for each user.
+    - Description: Returns data about each user found in the game datastore.

  - **new_game**
     - Path: 'game'
     - Method: POST
-    - Parameters: user_name, min, max, attempts
+    - Parameters: username
-    - Returns: GameForm with initial game state.
+    - Returns: GameForm with initial game state and data.
-    - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
-Min must be less than max.
-Also adds a task to a task queue to update the average moves remaining for active games.
+    - Description: Creates a new Game. username provided must correspond to an existing user.
+Will raise a NotFoundException if user with specified username is not found.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'
     - Method: GET
     - Parameters: urlsafe_game_key
-    - Returns: GameForm with current game state.
+    - Returns: GameForm with game state and data.
-    - Description: Returns the current state of a game.
+    - Description: Returns the current game state and data.
+Will raise a NotFoundException if a game is not found based on the specified parameter.

+ - **cancel_game**
+    - Path: 'game/{urlsafe_game_key}/cancel'
+    - Method: POST
+    - Parameters: urlsafe_game_key
+    - Returns: GameForm with updated game state and data.
+    - Description: Returns the current game state and data of newly cancelled game.
+Will raise a ConflictException if the game has already been marked as cancelled, or if the game is already over.
+Will raise a NotFoundException if a game is not found based on the specified parameter.

- - **make_move**
+ - **make_play**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
-    - Parameters: urlsafe_game_key, guess
+    - Parameters: urlsafe_game_key, play
-    - Returns: GameForm with new game state.
+    - Returns: GameForm with updated game state and data.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
+    - Description: Accepts a 'play' and returns the updated state of the game.
-    If this causes a game to end, a corresponding Score entity will be created.
+    Will raise a NotFoundException if specified game is not found.

- - **get_scores**
+ - **get_games**
-    - Path: 'scores'
+    - Path: 'games'
     - Method: GET
     - Parameters: None
-    - Returns: ScoreForms.
+    - Returns: GameForms.
-    - Description: Returns all Scores in the database (unordered).
+    - Description: Returns all Games in the database, ordered by most recent game date.

- - **get_user_scores**
+ - **get_user_games**
-    - Path: 'scores/user/{user_name}'
+    - Path: 'user_games'
     - Method: GET
-    - Parameters: user_name
+    - Parameters: username
-    - Returns: ScoreForms.
+    - Returns: GameForms.
-    - Description: Returns all Scores recorded by the provided player (unordered).
+    - Description: Returns all active (unfinished) Games in the database for the specified user.
-    Will raise a NotFoundException if the User does not exist.

- - **get_active_game_count**
+ - **get_user_rankings**
-    - Path: 'games/active'
+    - Path: 'user_rankings'
     - Method: GET
     - Parameters: None
+    - Returns: UserRankingForms.
+    - Description: Returns all Users ordered by their winning percentage.

+ - **get_game_history**
+    - Path: 'game/{urlsafe_game_key}/history'
+    - Method: GET
+    - Parameters: None
-    - Returns: StringMessage
+    - Returns: GameHistoryForm of specified game.
-    - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.
+    - Description: Returns the history of moves for the specified game.
+    Will raise a NotFoundException if the specified game is not found.

-##Models Included:
+## Models Included:
  - **User**
-    - Stores unique user_name and (optional) email address.
+    - Stores unique username, display_name, and (optional) email address, as well as total_games, wins, and win_percentage.

  - **Game**
     - Stores unique game states.
 Associated with User model via KeyProperty.

- - **Score**
+ - **Move**
-    - Records completed games.
-Associated with Users model via KeyProperty.
+    - Stores information about a game's move, including play of user, the AI, and the result of the move.

-##Forms Included:
+## Forms Included:
  - **GameForm**
-    - Representation of a Game's state (urlsafe_key, attempts_remaining,
+    - Representation of a Game's state (urlsafe_key, game_over, message,
-    game_over flag, message, user_name).
+    username, ai_play, play, won, date, cancelled, moves).
+ - **GameForms**
+    - Multiple GameForm container.
+ - **GameHistoryForm**
+    - Representation of a Game's history of moves (moves).
  - **NewGameForm**
-    - Used to create a new game (user_name, min, max, attempts)
+    - Used to create a new game (username)
- - **MakeMoveForm**
+ - **MakePlayForm**
-    - Inbound make move form (guess).
+    - Inbound make play form (play).
+ - **UserForm**
+    - Representation of a User (username, display_name, email).
+ - **UserForms**
+    - Multiple UserForm container.
- - **ScoreForm**
+ - **UserRankingForm**
-    - Representation of a completed game's Score (user_name, date, won flag, guesses).
+    - Representation of a User with ranking information (username, display_name, total_games, wins, win_percentage)
- - **ScoreForms**
+ - **UserRankingForms**
-    - Multiple ScoreForm container.
+    - Multiple UserRankingForm container.
  - **StringMessage**
     - General purpose String container.